slothAD/XPRising/README.md

 <details>
 <summary>Changelog</summary>

+`1.5.0`
+- Some bug fixes
+- Bloodline system finally added, see above for details

 `1.4.2`
 - Some bug fixes
 - Added the Class system by `SALTYFLEA#3772`
+- This version isnt on my patreon first because i didnt make the main changes.

 `1.4.1`
 - Actually updated the changelog.